A1-0123/class-activities/3 - OOP/week2/day4/generics.md

 ---

-Certainly!
-Here are a few more examples of how generics can be used in TypeScript:

 **Example 1: Array Utilities**

 Let's create a simple utility function that takes an array of values and returns the first element: